skellis46/slipbox/two women dancing.md

 This last idea is very powerful.
 It seems to suggest the technological forces determine how it is that other things are seen (including things that we describe technologically).
 It's a loop.
 Recursion. and that their dancing in that park with that phone is a form of recursion.
 We can only understand this event in this way because it has "come to light" technologically.
 But I want to try and understand it beyond that recursion.

+- one is the economics (above section), but here is a way out of the loop ...?

 > Take recursion.
 It means, most simply, that you define a thing in terms of itself.
 But again and again, I watched people sit down at a computer, create a program that could go on forever, and quite simply freak out.
 Meeting recursion was like looking at objects of infinite regress, contemplating horizons, trying to find the end of the stars, all of these experiences that frighten and fascinate children—and adults.[@turkle-2021-empathy Chapter 16: Building 20, n.pag.]